-NB:
+NOTE:

-- Never clamp the drain or tubing (unless it is an emergency) because whenever the chest tube is clamped, air or fluid can't escape from the pleural space. - Prolonged clamping of a chest drain that is inserted to resolve a pneumothorax can lead to tension pneumothorax. - NEVER "strip" a chest tube because intraluminal pressures can rise dangerously high, which may convert a simple pneumothorax to a life threatening pneumothorax and cause tissue trauma and unnecessary discomfort. - During transport, keep the chest tube drainage system below the chest level. - Do not clamp the chest tube during transport. - Do no't tip the chest tube drainage system. - Baby is not to be taken out of the incubator or GE[TM] Panda Warmer e.g. for cuddles with the parents.
+- Do not clamp the drain or tubing (unless it is an emergency or as directed by the medical team) because whenever the chest tube is clamped, air or fluid can't escape from the pleural space.
+Clamping chest drain suction is not required for routine shift safety checks. - Prolonged clamping of a chest drain that is inserted to resolve a pneumothorax can lead to tension pneumothorax. - NEVER "strip" a chest tube because intraluminal pressures can rise dangerously high, which may convert a simple pneumothorax to a life threatening pneumothorax and cause tissue trauma and unnecessary discomfort. - During transport, keep the chest tube drainage system below the chest level. - Do not clamp the chest tube during transport. - Do not tip the chest tube drainage system. - Cuddles with parents can be facilitated depending on baby's clinical condition in discussion with the medical team.
+This must be at least a two person transfer with one nurse solely responsible for the chest drain to avoid tube dislodgement or disconnection. - When air is completely drained and chest drain is no longer bubbling, on Consultant's instructions, chest drain may be clamped before removal to evaluate the patient's tolerance.
+No need for chest x-ray unless there are signs of clinical deterioration. - · Keep parents informed of baby's condition.